It's the middle of January already. This is it for wrapping financial advice around the turning of the calendar.

 Of course, even 1 percent is too much in either category, but the other reasons stuck out most to me: “poor money management” (10.75 percent) and “credit card debt” (9.55 percent).

 For that nearly 20 percent, their savings problems are solvable.
 They can be on their way to meeting all their financial goals well before 2016 rolls around.
 How?
-All they need to do is start here: A Step-By-Step Guide To Get Out Of Debt.
+All they need to do is start at the student loan debt section of our Education Center.

 Here’s my final new year’s resolution: Help every American get debt help in 2015.
 I hope you’ll help me reach that goal.